awaisaziz/LLM_Text2Sparql_Query/README.md

 # SparqMind: An Intelligent SPARQL Reasoning Engine

 **SparqMind** is a research-oriented **Text-to-SPARQL reasoning engine** designed to translate natural language questions into executable SPARQL queries over **DBpedia**.
-The system focuses on improving the *semantic correctness* and *interpretability* of LLM-generated SPARQL queries through explicit reasoning and LLM-internal self-validation.
+The system focuses on improving the *semantic correctness*, *reliability* and *interpretability* of LLM-generated SPARQL queries through explicit reasoning and LLM-internal self-validation.

 Unlike black-box Text-to-SPARQL pipelines, SparqMind adopts a **planning-enhanced generation framework** in which entities, relations, and query structure are explicitly derived prior to SPARQL generation.
 These intermediate reasoning artifacts are exposed through an interactive interface, enabling inspection, correction, and human-in-the-loop interaction before query execution.

-The system is implemented as a **modular and extensible research platform**, supporting both a **zero-shot baseline** and a **planning-enhanced configuration with bounded self-reflection**.
+The system is implemented as a **modular and extensible research platform**, supporting both a **zero-shot baseline** and a **planning-enhanced configuration with bounded self-validation loop**.
 SparqMind is evaluated on **100 questions from the QALD-9 benchmark over DBpedia**, with answer quality assessed using the **GERBIL evaluation framework**, making it suitable for reproducible experimentation and analysis.

 ### Core Features